Nov 20, 2024

 What do different types of divorce cost?

-An uncontested divorce is when a divorcing couple settles their issues without professional help.
+An uncontested divorce is when a divorcing couple agrees on the significant issues and is able to settle their issues with minimal or no professional help.
 Instead, the couple decides together how to divide their property, the amount of any alimony payments, and how they’ll handle child custody.

 In this case, the divorcing parties complete all the documentation and filings on their own.
 This is the least expensive path.
-Average costs for a do-it-yourself divorce range from $300-$1,500.4
+Average costs for a do-it-yourself divorce with no attorneys involved might be under $500, depending on your state filing fees.3

 In a mediated divorce, the couple hires a mediator, or a neutral third party, to help them agree on terms.
-Mediation typically costs from $5,000-$15,000.5
+A mediator may charge less per hour than an attorney but could go as high as $9,000.5

 A collaborative divorce is when each party hires a lawyer but agrees to settle without going to court.
 The couple and their lawyers may need to meet several times to reach an agreement.
 The collaborative process typically costs more than mediation.

 A contested divorce is the most expensive option.
-In this case, lots of issues can make it impossible for the couple to agree on one or more terms of the split, so lawyers must negotiate on their behalf.
-A contested divorce that goes to trial can cost more than $100,000.6
+In this case, complex issues may make it impossible for the couple to agree on one or more terms of the split, so lawyers must negotiate on their behalf.
+A contested divorce that goes to trial may cost tens of thousands of dollars, depending on how many issues must be reviewed in trial.6

 Are there ways to lower costs?